nowane/eatspiration/README.md

 Update database:
 - The database generated document id's are used to reference relationships between documents from different collections within the database.
 This ensures that whenever information changes within a recipe (recipe_name, cuisine_type, description etc. ) that the front end will display the updated details automatically.

+Delete Category:
+- A recipe must have a cuisine type.
+Whenever the admin deleted a specific cuisine, a recipe with that cuisine type will default back to the first choice alphabetically (A).

+Delete Recipe:
+- Anything that reference the deleted recipe are also removed in the same delete action.